broken-helix/card-game/README.md

 ### **Site Aims:**

-* To introduce the user to the Rock, Paper, Scissors game.
+* To introduce the user to the game of Blackjack.
 * For playing the game to be simple and intuitive.
 * To keep a record of the total score.
 * To provide the user with a clear indication of who won.